bili/kopy/README.md

 # kopy
-Copy text to clipboard on browsers
+Copy texts to clipboard on browsers